huggingface/community-events/huggan/README.md

 sudo apt-get install git-lfs
 ```

-Next, we can leverage the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) builder to very easily upload an image dataset to the hub.
-In case your dataset is directly accessible through a URL, you can simply provide it.
+Next, one can leverage the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) builder to very easily upload an image dataset to the hub.
+In case the dataset you're uploading is directly accessible through a URL, you can simply provide it.
 Otherwise, you'll need to go to the link of the dataset and manually donwload it first (which was the case for MetFaces).
 Next, load your image dataset as a `Dataset` object:

 ```python
 from datasets import load_dataset